Children at Risk: Center for Parenting and Family Well-Being

 The Center for Parenting and Family Well-Being is supported by an Academic Advisory Council of six leading academics, pediatricians, and public health practitioners who are experts in child maltreatment prevention, cost-effectiveness research, evaluation, family demography, policy, evidence-based programs, and dissemination.
 The Academic Advisory Council oversees the Center's research activities.

 Funding and events

 Children At Risk is funded through grants, private donations, and several fundraising events put on throughout the year.

 Stand Up for Houston’s Children

 Stand Up for Houston's Children benefits Children At Risk's Public Policy and Law Center – the only such center in Texas devoted to the legal needs of children.
-An evening of high-energy fun with cocktails, a live auction and dinner served against a backdrop of live comedy entertainment.
-Jay Leno was the main act in 2012, and the 2013 act will be comedian and impressionist Frank Caliendo.
+The evening includes cocktails, a live auction and dinner served against a backdrop of live comedy entertainment.
+Jay Leno was the main act in 2012, and in 2013 the main act was comedian and impressionist Frank Caliendo.

 Accolades luncheon

-The Accolades Luncheon is an annual luncheon that brings together the city's most outstanding Houstonians to honor them for the work they do in speaking out for children.
+The Accolades Luncheon is an annual luncheon that honors Houstonians for the work they do in speaking out for children.